 My research focus on Natural Language Processing and Machine Learning.
 I am especially interested in structured prediction and introducing linguistic knowledge in neural networks.

 I obtained a Ph.D. in 2018 from Université Paris 13 under the supervision of Joseph Le Roux and Adeline Nazarenko.
-We worked with Mathieu Lacroix on using combinatorial optimization techniques (Lagrangian relaxation) to solve efficiently problems related to syntactic parsing with non-context free grammars (e.g. Lexicalized Tree Adjoining Grammars).
+We worked with Mathieu Lacroix on using combinatorial optimization techniques (Lagrangian relaxation) to solve efficiently problems related to syntactic parsing with mildly context-sensitive grammars (e.g. Lexicalized Tree Adjoining Grammars).

 My Ph.D. was supported by the Labex EFL, a public grant overseen by the French National Research Agency (ANR) as part of the Investissements d’Avenir program (ANR-10-LABX-0083).